windorg/woc/docs/secrets.md

 Secrets can be detected across commits with `gitleaks detect -v`.

-Secrets can be removed with `bfg `
+Secrets can be removed with `bfg --replace-text <(echo "...secret...")`.
+Before doing this operation, you need to make a commit that also actually removes the secret — `bfg` doesn't touch the last commit.